-The 3-Hour Behind the Scenes Tour is "the tour" for serious architectural enthusiasts and will give you the most complete experience at Taliesin West.
+The 3-Hour Extended Insights Tour is "the tour" for architectural enthusiasts and will give you the most complete experience at Taliesin West.
 On this tour you'll get to experience all the aspects of the Insights Tour but with great extras such as guest speakers, mid-morning tea and a visit to a unique desert site.
 Some of the sites seen on this tour include:

 - The living quarters along with the dramatic "Garden Room"

 True architecture enthusiasts consistently cite this tour as one the highlights of their travels.

 |susanthein||Mon, Jan 25 9:15 AM||Female||60-69||Domestic Tourist(s)||Couple on a Date|

 My husband & I enjoyed our tour of Taliesen West, our tour guide Pat was very knowledgable & made us feel comfortable as we toured the campus.
 It was great to see that all the staff & students are so respectful of Mr, Wright's vision & continuing his work & sharing it.

 If you want in depth information about Taliesin West and Frank Lloyd Wright this is the tour for you.
 We meet with 2

 architects, one of whom was a Wright apprentice and they both told us interesting stories about Mr. Wright, his design philosophy and what he was seeking to achieve at Taliesin West.
 Tour guide was knowledgeable and likable.